Lakes and rivers of Titan: Methane cycle and lake formation

 97% of Titan's lakes have been found within a bright unit of terrain covering about 900 by 1800 km near the north pole.
 The lakes found here have very distinctive shapes—rounded complex silhouettes and steep sides—suggesting deformation of the crust created fissures that could be filled up with liquid.
 A variety of formation mechanisms have been proposed.
 The explanations range from the collapse of land after a cryovolcanic eruption to karst terrain, where liquids dissolve soluble ice.
 Smaller lakes (up to tens of miles across) with steep rims (up to hundreds of feet high) might be analogous to maar lakes, i.e. explosion craters subsequently filled with liquid.
 The explosions are proposed to result from fluctuations in climate, which lead to pockets of liquid nitrogen accumulating within the crust during colder periods and then exploding when warming caused the nitrogen to rapidly expand as it shifted to a gas state.

 Titan Mare Explorer

 Titan Mare Explorer (TiME) was a proposed NASA/ESA lander that would splash down on Ligeia Mare and analyze its surface, shoreline and Titan's atmosphere.
 However, it was turned down in August 2012, when NASA instead selected the InSight mission to Mars.

-Named lakes and seas
+Named lakes, seas, and rivers

 False-color near infrared view of Titan's northern hemisphere, showing its seas and lakes.
 Orange areas near some of them may be deposits of organic evaporite left behind by receding liquid hydrocarbon.

 Intricate networks of channels drain into Kraken Mare (lower left) and Ligeia Mare (upper right).

 Hydrocarbon lakes on Titan: Cassini radar image, 2006.
 Bolsena Lacus is at lower right, with Sotonera Lacus just above and to its left.
 Koitere Lacus and Neagh Lacus are in the middle distance, left of center and on the right margin, respectively.
 Mackay Lacus is at upper left.